 I wanted to add a feature wall in the entry and was thinking about playing with some peel and stick wallpaper.
 Does textured wallpaper go with normal wallpaper?
 I can see it being a challenge to eliminate bubbles in the patterned paper with the textured paper underneath.
 And the texture will probably still be visible.

-So the main plan is to unify the hallway and entry areas and bring more calm to the space.
+So the main plan for our entry and hallway update project is to unify the hallway and entry areas and bring more calm to the space.

 - Change and update the door handles.
 The only one that is a problem is the entry door as the other side of the door goes to the common area that we share with my mother-in-law (and more door handles)